wavefrontHQ/docs/pages/doc/ui_chart_reference_v2.md

 ### Drilldown Link Example

 Suppose your users monitor 2 dashboards:
 * Dashboard 1 consists of a set of single stat charts that monitor important values and change color as critical thresholds are crossed for an availability zone.
 Each chart is for one availability zone only.
-Each chart uses the `az` point tag, for example:
+Each chart sets the `az` point tag to show only the value for that zone, for example:

   ![query for drilldown](images/drilldown_0.png)

-* Dashboard 2 allows users to gather details about each availability zone.
-A variable (Availability Zone) is defined for that dashboard.
+* Dashboard 2 allows users to get details about the different availability zones.
+A variable (Availability Zone) is defined for that dashboard, and users can select a value for that variable.

-* Inside dashboard 1, we've defined a drilldown link that:
+* Inside dashboard 1, we've defined a drilldown link for each single stat chart that:
-  - Goes to dashboard 2 when the user clicks dashboard 1
+  - Goes to dashboard 2 when the user clicks one of the single-stat charts.
-  - Passes the value of the `az` point tag in as the `az` variable.
+  - Passes the value of the `az` point tag in as the value of the `az` variable.
-  **Note** The variable that maps to the point tag in the source dashboard must exist in the target dashboard.
+  **Note** A variable value that matches to the point tag value must exist in dashboard 2.
+However, the point tag name and the variable name do not have to match.

   ![drilldown_definition](images/drilldown_1.png)